HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 This implementation varies from the previous [Basic](#basic-implementation) and [Advanced](#advanced-implementation) as it does not rely on medications being selected and in fact does not allow for any to be passed via the `context` field of the CDS Hooks request.
-The context contains only the identifiers for the user and the patient, meaning that any rule that is fired must rely on existing patient resources and prefetch data.
+The context contains only the identifiers for the user and the patient, meaning that any rule that is fired SHOULD rely on existing patient resources and prefetch data.

 #### Summary of Operations

 Figure 18 depicts the summary of operations for the Patient View Service.
 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 18: Patient View – PDDI CDS Service Summary </strong></figcaption>
   <img src="patient-view.png" class="figure-img img-responsive img-rounded center-block" alt="patient-view.png" />